The Maritime Standard Newsletter:

 Website: https://tmstankerconference.com/

-The seventh The Maritime Standard Tanker Conference took place on 16th November 2022 at the world famous Atlantis Ballroom on the Palm Dubai.
-It attracted over 300 delegates representing all aspects of the tanker shipping business.
-They heard from a high quality group of speakers and panelists who addressed the key issues of the day facing the industry.
+The eighth The Maritime Standard Tanker Conference which took place on 8th November 2023 at the world famous Atlantis Ballroom on the Palm Dubai, attracted over 300 delegates representing all aspects of the tanker shipping business and support sectors.

 The TMS Tanker Conferences have successfully raised the profile of this sector of the shipping business, both regionally and globally.
 As a result, the Conference is widely recognised as being as one of the highlights of the tanker shipping calendar.